TongQM/tongqm.github.io/_posts/2020-01-04-Intro to Inventory Control 3.md

 serves as the expected shortage every order cycle.

-Though the demand is uncertain, it is still stable and thus the average demand rate is still $lambda$ during a long time period, in which case the average holding cost doesn't contain any uncertainty as the first term shows; the second term is the setup cost;
+Though the demand is uncertain, it is still stable and thus the average demand rate is still $\lambda$ during a long time period, in which case the average holding cost doesn't contain any uncertainty as the first term shows; the second term is the setup cost;
 the third term shows the expected shortage penalty cost for a year because there are $\lambda/Q$ times expected shortages in a year.
 Our objective is still minimize yearly cost,